-The University will be seeking accreditation of the MSc in Data Analytics for Government as a programme in the European Masters in Official Statistics.
-The terms of this are to be agreed, but will probably include some additional modules, and a placement (whose place will normally be taken by your dissertation as long as it is on a work-related topic).
-The placement is assessed in STAT6112 Workplace experience in Official Statistics - reflective essay).
+The MSc in Official Statistics is accredited as a programme in the European Masters in Official Statistics.
+The program already covers the essential teaching elements of EMOS, and additionally requires a placement.
+Successful completion of the MSc in Official Statistics (there is currently a requirement for two additional modules, but we are seeking to have this requirement removed) plus an assessment based on the placement (whose place will normally be taken by the student's dissertation as long as it is on a work-related topic.
+The placement is assessed in STAT6112 Workplace experience in Official Statistics - reflective essay) will lead to the European Masters in Official Statistics (EMOS) accreditation.